TITLERIVALS

 Match Preparation

-Before each match, visit the Match Prep page from the sidebar to prepare for your next opponent.
+Visit the Match Prep page.
+Before each match, open it from the sidebar to prepare for your next opponent.
 The sidebar link shows red when preparation is incomplete and green when done.

-Choose a preset to use for the match, or click Set Custom to create a one-off lineup and tactics just for this match without affecting your saved presets.
+Choose a preset, or go custom.
+Pick a saved preset for the match, or click Set Custom to create a one-off lineup and tactics just for this match without affecting your saved presets.

-The Team Talk section lets you set match-specific instructions: how aggressive to play, which opponent player to tightly mark, and which formation you think the opponent will use.
+Set your Team Talk.
+Set match-specific instructions: how aggressive to play, which opponent player to tightly mark, and which formation you think the opponent will use.
 These settings are per-match and reset for the next game.

-The page also shows your head-to-head record against the opponent and a Scout button to view their full scouting report before deciding your approach.
+Scout before you decide.
+The page shows your head-to-head record against the opponent and a Scout button to view their full scouting report.

 You can change tactics, lineup, subs, and your team talk freely up to that point.
 After the lock, your tactic choices are frozen and the lineup becomes public so the opposing manager can see who they are facing.
 The sidebar Next Match tile counts down to the lock, then switches to Locked.
 Anything still unsaved when the lock hits is dropped, so save before the deadline.